 Astronaut photograph ISS026-E-5121 was acquired on November 27, 2010, with a Nikon D2Xs digital camera using an 800 mm lens, and is provided by the ISS Crew Earth Observations experiment and Image Science & Analysis Laboratory, Johnson Space Center.
 The image was taken by the Expedition 26 crew.
 The image has been cropped and enhanced to improve contrast.
 Lens artifacts have been removed.
 The International Space Station Program supports the laboratory as part of the ISS National Lab to help astronauts take pictures of Earth that will be of the greatest value to scientists and the public, and to make those images freely available on the Internet.
 Additional images taken by astronauts and cosmonauts can be viewed at the NASA/JSC Gateway to Astronaut Photography of Earth.
 Caption by William L. Stefanov, NASA-JSC.

-The islands of the Bahamas are situated on large depositional platforms composed mainly of carbonate sediments, ringed by fringing reefs.
+The islands are situated on large depositional platforms composed mainly of carbonate sediments and ringed by reefs.

 East of southern Florida, large swaths of ocean water glow peacock blue, thanks to their shallow depths.
 Near Florida and Cuba, the underwater terrain is hilly, and the crests of many of these hills comprise the islands of the Bahamas.